CMSgov/bluebutton-site-static/_pages/developers.md

 **What happens after I am approved?**

 You will receive an email from the CMS Blue Button API team notifying you of approval.
 You will then receive a new Client ID and Secret for your app in production.
-You will use the base URL api.cms.bluebutton.gov instead of sandbox.bluebutton.cms.gov.
+You will use the base URL api.bluebutton.cms.gov instead of sandbox.bluebutton.cms.gov.

 You will also agree to a future audit as part of a Production API access renewal process as your app versions update and the Blue Button API evolves.